smttsp/last_chance_adoption/README.md

 3. Familiarize yourself with the [Adoption Process](./docs/adoption-process/index.md)
 4. Learn how to use the [Tablet System](./docs/tablet-instructions/index.md)

-## About Last Chance Adoption Rescue
+## About Last Chance Animal Rescue

-Last Chance Adoption Rescue is dedicated to finding homes for cats from shelters and other at-risk situations.
+Last Chance Animal Rescue is dedicated to finding homes for cats from shelters and other at-risk situations.
 Our volunteers are the heart of our organization, providing care, socialization, and adoption services to ensure each cat finds their perfect match.

 ## Contact